AvolitesLtd/TitanManual/docs/running-the-show/midi-dmx-or-audio-triggering.md

 ![Triggers Window with MIDI triggers](/docs/images/Triggers-Window-with-MIDI-triggers.png)

--	To delete a trigger from the mapping, select it in the list and press the <Keys.ContextKey>Rubbish Bin</Keys.ContextKey> button at the *bottom of the right hand column*.
+-	To delete a trigger from the mapping, select it in the list and press the <Keys.ContextKey>Rubbish Bin</Keys.ContextKey> button at the <em>bottom of the right hand column</em>.

--	To delete a complete mapping, select it and press the <Keys.ContextKey>Rubbish Bin</Keys.ContextKey> button at the *bottom of the left hand column*.
+-	To delete a complete mapping, select it and press the <Keys.ContextKey>Rubbish Bin</Keys.ContextKey> button at the <em>bottom of the left hand column</em>.

--	The **Re-Fire At Level** action will cause the playback to be re-fired when the trigger level changes, so any LTP values in the playback will be set again.
+-	The <strong>Re-Fire At Level</strong> action will cause the playback to be re-fired when the trigger level changes, so any LTP values in the playback will be set again.
 So for example if the playback sets fixtures to red, but then another playback changes the colour to white, the Re-Fire action would set the fixtures back to red when the trigger level changes, but the Set Level / Fire At Level actions would leave them